johannesvollmer/exrs/README.md

 ### Goals

-`rs-exr` aims to provide a safe and convenient interface to the OpenEXR file format.
+`exrs` aims to provide a safe and convenient interface to the OpenEXR file format.

 This library does not try to be a general purpose image file or image processing library.
 Therefore, color conversion, subsampling, and mip map generation are left to other crates for now.
 As the original OpenEXR implementation supports those operations, this library may choose to support them later.
-Furthermore, this implementation does not try to produce byte-exact file output, but only correct output.
+Furthermore, this implementation does not try to produce byte-exact file output matching the original implementation, but only correct output.

 #### Safety
 This library uses no unsafe code.
-In fact, this create is annotated with `#[forbid(unsafe_code)]`.
+In fact, this crate is annotated with `#[forbid(unsafe_code)]`.
-The dependencies use unsafe code though.
+Its dependencies use unsafe code, though.

 All information from a file is handled with caution.